sdcst12-students/b219-searching-and-updating-with-sql-redcommander561/README.md

 Part 2.
 (This part is new)
 Part A: Create a function that will accept 2 parameters:
-* id: integer key value for the table entry to be changed
+* id: integer key value for the table entry to be changed.
-* data: a dictionary of values to be updated
+* data: a dictionary of values to be updated.

 Note that you will need to also have a function to allow you to find the id of the entry you want changed